fizyk/sfForkedDoctrineApplyPlugin/README.markdown

 Each key's value represents route's url, you can change them as you want.

+###sfForkedDoctrineApply:clear-validation-codes task###

+Now sfForkedDoctrineApply makes use of the initialy created validate_at field, allowing you to expire validate codes.
+To remove all codes older than a required time just run:

+    ./symfony sfForkedDoctrineApply:clear-validation-codes --d="number_of_days"

+You can ommit the --d parameter, to leave the default value of 1 day.

 ###CAPTCHA###

 Starting from 1.1.0 version, sfForkedDoctrineApplyPlugin integrates reCaptcha.
 To use it, you have to install [sfFormExtraPlugin](http://www.symfony-project.org/plugins/sfFormExtraPlugin) to get access to [reCaptcha](http://recaptcha.net/) widget and validator.
 Second step is to be conducted in your app.yml file, and add these: